SENERGY-Platform/client-connector-lib/README.md

 ##### !!!
 Important !!!

-The connector-client has been updated to python 3.6 and can now be installed via `pip`.
+> The connector-client has been updated to python 3.6 and can now be installed via `pip`.
 Import paths, configuration and logging has changed.
+>

-Please consult this readme for more information or contact the author.
+> Please consult this readme for more information or contact the author!

 ---